-The real heroes of the period [i.e. the end of Communism] were Gorbachev, who destroyed the USSR, and men within the old system like Suárez in Franco’s Spain and Jaruzelski in Poland, who effectively ensured a peaceful transition and were execrated by both sides.”
+The real heroes of the period [i.e. the end of communism] were Gorbachev, who destroyed the USSR, and men within the old system like Suárez in Franco’s Spain and Jaruzelski in Poland, who effectively ensured a peaceful transition and were execrated by both sides.

 The hero is also – even foremost – the one who had the sense to destroy the old without making shambles of it.
 The wrecker is just as important as the builder, if not more.

 The true hero makes the inevitable happen.
 Like Moses, however, this hero will most likely only lead his people till the Jordan, yielding to a new man for crossing into the Land of Milk and Honey.

-Once the ‘dastardly deed’ was accomplished, he strengthened stability of the presidential Vth Republic and built up vague nationalism as counterpoise to the inevitable disarray what followed separation from French Algeria.
-That in the ensuing years he manipulated nationalism so as not to isolate his country too much from NATO or the EU must be seen as a glorious moment where he led the nation away from its past and into a stable future.
+Once the ‘dastardly deed’ was accomplished, he strengthened stability of the presidential Fifth Republic and built up vague nationalism as counterpoise to the inevitable disarray that would follow the separation from French Algeria.
+In the ensuing years he manipulated nationalism so as not to isolate his country too much from NATO or the EU, and this must be seen as a glorious moment where he led the nation away from its past and into a stable future.

-Most senators during most reigns were collaborators (as most people are under most systems of power, however brutal); and when regimes changed they made every effort to reposition themselves, usually by excoriating in speech and writing, in ever more gory detail, the emperor who had been their friend.”
+Most senators during most reigns were collaborators (as most people are under most systems of power, however brutal); and when regimes changed they made every effort to reposition themselves, usually by excoriating in speech and writing, in ever more gory detail, the emperor who had been their friend.

-In describing “scientific revolutions” Thomas KUHN outlines a linear path from “current paradigm” to “crisis” to “new paradigm” – the image would be a billiard player displacing or pocketing the old one.
-Or Athena emerging fully dressed from Zeus headache.

-The description is most probably incomplete.
+In describing ‘scientific revolutions‘, Thomas Kuhn outlines a linear path from ‘current paradigm’ to ‘crisis’ to ‘new paradigm’ – the image would be a billiard player displacing or pocketing the old one.
+Or Athena emerging fully dressed from Zeus forehead.
+This description is most probably incomplete.

 Change is a complementary process of destruction AND creation – not one of creative destruction.